robseb/rsyocto/README.md

 * **Robin Sebastian**

-*rsYocto* is developed on my own.
+*rsYocto* a project, that I have fully developed on my own.
 No companies are involved in this project.
 Today I'm Master Student of electronic engineering with the major embedded systems.
-I ‘m looking for an interesting job offer to share and deepen my shown skills up to summer 2020.
+I ‘m looking for an interesting job offer to share and deepen my shown skills starting summer 2020.